 The intent of the review is to assist school districts and postsecondary institutions meet the civil rights requirements, to prevent future costly problems, and to offer technical assistance to the districts and postsecondary institutions where corrective actions are needed.

 Particular items need to be fowarded to SD DOE at least two weeks before the review occurs.
 The reviewer will notify the school district and request the necessary items.

-The review typically involves only one day.
+The review typically involves only one day, depending on the size of the educational setting under review.
 The date and time is determined ahead of time between the reviewer and school contact.

-Elements of the review include study of particular school records and documents, a building measurement walk through, and interviews with students, parents, as well as district and school personnel.
+Elements of the review include study of particular school records and documents, a building measurement walk through, and interviews with some or all of the following groups: students, parents, district and school personnel.

 Finally, the review is not intended to penalize recipients for findings, but is designed to help find and fix issues regarding civil rights.

-Typically, a few follow-up phone calls are necessary to collect information that may be needed to complete the review process.
+Post review follow-up may be necessary to collect information necessary to complete the review process.